 What "high" actually means

 ACoS targets depend on your margins.
 A product with 60 percent gross margin can tolerate much higher ACoS than a product at 20 percent.
 Before optimizing anything, calculate your break-even ACoS: if your gross margin is 40 percent, your break-even ACoS is 40 percent.
 Anything above that means advertising is costing you money on a per-sale basis.
+If you are still working out where your own target should land, our guide to what counts as a good ACoS on Amazon walks through the math by category and margin.

 Target ACoS is typically set 10-15 points below break-even, leaving room for returns, fees, and margin protection.
 If your target is 25 percent and your actual ACoS is 45 percent, you have a 20-point gap to close.